Bourbon's Pioneers You Need To Know About Now

 It wasn't long ago that bourbon, the house drink of the South, was considered bottom shelf.
 After Prohibition, once-prosperous distilleries were left to crumble into Kentucky's rolling, horse-dotted hillsides, while the few that remained concentrated their efforts on small-batch bottles for niche customers.

-But as Carrie Bradshaw and her vodka cosmos exited the scene, Don Draper entered with his lowball glass of rye whiskey.
 These days, the state's master distillers walk into high-profile parties, not just barrel-lined rickhouses, while both American and international visitors drive to rural hollers and walk through downtown Louisville to see where bourbon is made.

 While bourbon's big names have been rediscovered, new distilleries and experiments at older ones have fermented.
 Whiskey-making in Kentucky has always been a family affair, but what has been a lineage of deep-seated distilling dynasties now has fresh faces, including teams of husbands and wives, fathers and sons, siblings, longtime friends, and—more recently—mothers and daughters.
 As they're all creating their own legacies, established Kentucky institutions like Buffalo Trace Distillery and Stitzel-Weller Distillery are continuing theirs by adding modern touches to a time-honored craft.